ariaji25/event-mailer/README.md

 ### - ```services```
 The python module that contains the extra services for this application.
 There are two extra service are in the services moduel :
-1. Queue Entry Service, the service that run with cron job for every minutes to check date and time of which email should sent or add to queue to sent later one by one.
+1. Queue Entry Service, the service that run with cron job for every minutes to check date and time of which email should sent.
+This service will add email to queue to send one by one to every event audience email.
-2. Queue Executor Service, the service that run with cron job for every mintues to send email that has been stored to queue with 'PENDING' status.
+2. Queue Executor Service, the scheduled service that run  every 5 second to send email that has been stored to queue with 'PENDING' status.

 ### - ```usecases```
 The python module that contains the usecase function for every usecase the need by this flask application.
 Such as usecase for crate event, get event, create audience, get audiences, create scheduled email and etc.